Damon118/MS1/README.md

 -The CSS was validated online using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 The site's five pages were separtely validated using this online tool to ensure that there were no syntax or structural errors within the code.
 The results of this testing are indicated below in the relevant sections.

+### Known Bugs

+-The Upcoming Pop-up Shops section was originally structured using a table format.
+Unfortunately, tables don't typically render too well on a mobile so using the relevant bootstrap classes, I made them only appear on large and extra large screens.
+Following recommendation on slack, and due to a disjointed UX, I changed the structure of the section from a table to a responsive bootstrap card so that the promotional information would appear on all screen sizes and maintain my mobile-first design.

+-Removed the fixed-bottom class on the footer as too much screen real estate was being lost in combination with a fixed header.

+-The images in the about us section and gallery are slow to load